ubc-library-rc/intro-shell/content/02-navigating-the-file-system.md

 :
 ~~~
-Notice the colon : which indicates that there is more text and you can keep paging through it by hitting "enter".
-To quit the manual hit the "q" key which stands for "quit".
+Notice the colon `:` which indicates that there is more text and you can keep paging through it by hitting "enter".
+To quit the manual hit the `q` key which stands for **quit**.

 We can also pass `--help` option to the command: